-[If WFPI sets up operations with an individual based within/associated with an institution as opposed to directly with the institution's management - or at least with its imaging/imaging-affiliated staff - there is a risk of low institutional buy-in & compromised sustainability.]
+[If projects are set up with an individual associated with an institution as opposed to directly with the institution's management - or at least with its imaging/imaging-affiliated staff - there is a risk of low institutional buy-in & compromised sustainability.]

 7/ If onsite visits are entailed (teaching, training, other), identify volunteers from the same region or at least the same continent whenever possible/it makes sense in terms of contextual coherency/familiarity, enhancing regional society ties and simple cost effectiveness.

 8/ Refer to a number of external reference points during deliberations, e.g.

 9/ Handle proposals for outreach work in war torn areas with great caution.
 The operational demands of providing support in acute conflict settings or in the immediate wake of natural disasters are likely to outstrip our capacities.
 However, we do provide MSF/Doctors without Borders imaging support through its tele-medicine platform and Diagnostic Imaging Unit.